 Medical problems varied: infected eyes, pressure sores from the wire flooring and prolapsed rectums from dehydration.
 Volunteer Abbie Hubbard remembers one mastiff’s solution to the wire flooring.
 “She was probably an 80-pound dog and had herself curled up in her metal bowl because of nothing solid to sit on.”

 The HSUS set up a temporary shelter in New Jersey for the majority of the Wonju dogs.
-Dozens of HSUS Emergency Placement Partners stepped forward as well, such as Humane Society of Central Oregon, which took Florence.
-“These partners are taking in these traumatized animals and rehabbing them and providing them with medical care and nutritious food,” says Kim Alboum, HSUS director of the emergency placement program.
+Dozens of the HSUS Emergency Placement Partners stepped forward as well, such as Humane Society of Central Oregon, which took Florence.
+“These partners are taking in these traumatized animals and rehabbing them and providing them with medical care and nutritious food,” says Kim Alboum, the HSUS director of the emergency placement program.
 “It’s a big commitment.”
 Apollo, another huge mastiff mix, arrived with old wounds on his legs and hips from the wire flooring he once lived on.
 Thanks to the shelter’s care and donated food from Halo, in partnership with Freekibble and GreaterGood.org, he recovered and has been adopted.
 He loves sticking his gigantic head between the front seats on car rides.

 The Animal Welfare League of Alexandria in Virginia, where Hubbard works as deputy director, has taken dozens of HSI dog meat rescues.
-These dogs experience a lot of firsts, she says: first feel of solid flooring and grass, first time walking on leash, first time being loved.
+These dogs experience a lot of firsts, she says: First feel of solid flooring and grass, first time walking on leash, first time being loved.
 Each dog’s progress is an unraveling of tension once their basic needs are met.
 Then come the special moments, like when one mastiff mix named Grace began playfully tugging on a braided toy with Hubbard.
 “That made my heart sing,” she says.

 Hubbard adopted a Sapsaree (think Benji but bigger) from HSI’s first rescue last year.
 “I see joy every day in Minnow,” she says.
 She loves to curl up in people’s laps and play with other shelter dogs, especially the ones from South Korea.
 But running is her favorite.
 “For her to go from a tiny cage and then see her like that, that’s when I can’t hold back my tears.”